Slip and Fall Injury Lawyer

 - Don’t share information on social media.
 In a technologically-driven world, it’s commonplace for individuals to share extensive personal details on social media.
 If you have been injured in a slip and fall incident, then it’s best to stay off social media.
 The defendant’s lawyers and insurance company will be looking for any posts that will help dispute your injury claims.

 If you have been injured in a slip and fall accident, then contact David Carr & Associates today.
-We are the slip and fall lawyers NYC residents rely on to win.
+We are the slip and fall lawyers in Buffalo NY and NYC residents rely on to win.